eedede/treckr/README.md

 # treckr
-Retro tool to read Apple II formatted DOS 3.3 disk content and store them on a host PC
+Retro tool to read Apple II formatted DOS 3.3 disk content and store it on a host PC

 ------------------------------------------------------------------------------------------------------------------------------